-We begin with a definition: a trivial unit-framed link L in $S^3 \setminus K$ is called K-unknotting if K is an unknot in $S_L^3 = S^3$ .
-A K-uknotting link L can be obtained by projecting K to a generic plane, choosing a set of crossings that unknot K, and placing an unknot with framing $\pm 1$ around each crossing.
+We begin with a definition: a link L in S^3 is called K-unknotting if it is unit-framed, algebraically split (i.e., one with linking numbers zero and framing ± 1 on each component), lying in a standard solid torus in S^3 , such that Dehn surgery S_L^3 on L is diffeomorphic to S^3 and such that the image of a meridian of the solid torus in S_L^3 is isotopic to the knot K in S^3 .
+A K-uknotting link L can be obtained by projecting K to a generic plane, choosing a set of crossings that unknot K, and placing an unknot with framing ± 1 around each crossing.
 The union of these unknots is the desired link L, as follows from Figure 3.

-We represent a K-unknotting link L in the standard solid torus in $S^3$ with the left hand side of Figure 3.
+We represent a K-unknotting link L in the standard solid torus in S^3 with the left hand side of Figure 3.
 On the right hand side of the same figure is shown the m-twisted double of K.